SumoLogic/sumologic-kubernetes-collection/docs/ipv6.md

 # IPV6 Support

-Supports EKS IPv6 clusters and any other k8’s cluster type which has IPv6(Cluster)->IPv4(Internet) Egress communication
+Supports EKS IPv6 clusters and any other k8’s cluster type which has IPv6(Cluster)->IPv4(Internet) Egress communication enabled

 ## Pre-requisites for EKS Cluster